bigwiv/Biopython-cn/chr11.rst

 You can use ``is_aa(residue)`` to test if a Residue object is an amino acid.

-11.2.5??Atom
+11.2.5  Atom
 ~~~~~~~~~~~~

 The Atom object stores the data associated with an atom, and has no
 children.
-The id of an atom is its atom name (e.g. °∞OG°± for the side
+The id of an atom is its atom name (e.g. ‚ÄúOG‚Äù for the side
 chain oxygen of a Ser residue).
 An Atom id needs to be unique in a
 Residue.
 Again, an exception is made for disordered atoms, as described
 in section `11.3.2 <#disordered%20atoms>`__.

-The atom id is simply the atom name (eg. ``°ØCA°Ø``).
+The atom id is simply the atom name (eg. ``‚ÄôCA‚Äô``).
 In practice, the
 atom name is created by stripping all spaces from the atom name in the
 PDB file.

 However, in PDB files, a space can be part of an atom name.
 Often,
-calcium atoms are called ``°ØCA..°Ø`` in order to distinguish them from C¶¡
+calcium atoms are called ``‚ÄôCA..‚Äô`` in order to distinguish them from CŒ±
-atoms (which are called ``°Ø.CA.°Ø``).
+atoms (which are called ``‚Äô.CA.‚Äô``).
 In cases were stripping the spaces
-would create problems (ie. two atoms called ``°ØCA°Ø`` in the same
+would create problems (ie. two atoms called ``‚ÄôCA‚Äô`` in the same
 residue) the spaces are kept.

 In a PDB file, an atom name consists of 4 chars, typically with leading
 and trailing spaces.
 Often these spaces can be removed for ease of use
-(e.g. an amino acid C ¶¡ atom is labeled °∞.CA.°± in a PDB file, where the
+(e.g. an amino acid C Œ± atom is labeled ‚Äú.CA.‚Äù in a PDB file, where the
 dots represent spaces).
 To generate an atom name (and thus an atom id)
 the spaces are removed, unless this would result in a name collision in
 a Residue (i.e. two Atom objects with the same atom name and id).
 In the
 latter case, the atom name including spaces is tried.
 This situation can
-e.g. happen when one residue contains atoms with names °∞.CA.°± and
+e.g. happen when one residue contains atoms with names ‚Äú.CA.‚Äù and
-°∞CA..°±, although this is not very likely.
+‚ÄúCA..‚Äù, although this is not very likely.

 The atomic data stored includes the atom name, the atomic coordinates
 (including standard deviation if present), the B factor (including